Elango-Sagravia/geo-politics/outstatic/content/articles/china-taiwan-conflict-consequences.md

 ![](/images/taiwan-top-export-partners-U2OT.png)

-*A graph of Taiwan’s top export partners.
+*source-A graph of Taiwan’s top export partners.
 Credits: AI Habtoor Research Centre*

 The domino effect of the China-Taiwan conflict will disrupt global economic operations.
 [Bloomberg economists predict $5 Tn in economic damage](https://www.bloomberg.com/news/newsletters/2024-05-25/bloomberg-new-economy-china-blockade-simulation-raises-5-trillion-risk) in the first year, which amounts to a 5% drop in the global economy.
 Taiwan's economy would suffer a 12% loss, and China’s economy would experience a 9% loss.
 The return of Donald Trump injects a more transactional approach to Washington’s relations with Taiwan.